 By their purchase of the [202_Series Bonds], the purchasers of the [202_Series Bonds] will be deemed to consent to the Proposed Amendments.
-The Proposed Amendments include, among other amendments, changes to how Operations & Maintenance Expenses, Annual Debt Service and the Reserve Requirement are calculated, how the Reserve Fund is funded, and what investments constitute Permitted Investments.
+The Proposed Amendments include, among other amendments, changes to how Operations & Maintenance Expenses, Annual Debt Service and the Reserve Requirement are calculated, how the Reserve Fund is funded, and what investments constitute in Permitted Investments.
 See APPENDIX H-"FORM OF PROPOSED AMENDMENTS TO SENIOR INDENTURE" for a more detailed description of the Proposed Amendments and definitions of certain terms used herein.

 The Proposed Amendments will become effective only upon the satisfaction of certain conditions, including receipt by the Authority of the consent of the Holders of not less than a majority of the aggregate principal amount of the Outstanding Senior Bonds affected, and the final approval of such amendments by the governing board of the Authority.
-The Authority is planning to effectuate these consents through a "springing consent" process, which means that the Authority will require the holders of each new Series of Senior Bonds, including the [202 Series Bonds], to consent to the Proposed Amendments.
-The Proposed Amendments include several amendments for which the Authority began obtaining Holder consent in 2023, and which are contained under the Article entitled "FIRST AMENDMENTS OF CERTAIN SECTIONS OF THE MASTER INDENTURE" within APPENDIX H - "FORM OF PROPOSED AMENDMENTS TO SENIOR INDENTURE" (collectively, the "First Amendments"), and certain amendments for which the Authority began obtaining Holder consent in February 2024, and which are contained under the Article entitled "SECOND AMENDMENTS OF CERTAIN SECTIONS OF THE MASTER INDENTURE" within APPENDIX I - "FORM OF PROPOSED AMENDMENTS TO SENIOR INDENTURE" (collectively, the "Second Amendments").
-After giving effect to the issuance of the [202 Bonds] as contemplated in "SUMMARY OF FINANCING PLAN" herein, the Authority Series expects that it would have the consent to the First Amendments of approximately % and consent to the Second Amendments of approximately % [UPDATE BEFORE POS POSTS] of the thenoutstanding Senior Bonds.
+The Authority is planning to effectuate these consents through a "springing consent" process, which means that the Authority will require the holders of each new Series of Senior Bonds, including the [202 Series Bonds], to be deemed to have consented to the Proposed Amendments until the requisite threshold for consents has been obtained.
+After giving effect to the issuance of the [202 Series Bonds] as contemplated in "SUMMARY OF FINANCING PLAN" herein, the Authority expects that it would have the consent to the Proposed Amendments of approximately [7.324%] [UPDATE BEFORE POS POSTS] of the then-outstanding Senior Bonds.
 The Proposed Amendments will not be effective until other applicable required consents are received and other conditions are met, as described above.